The Cost of Confusing Performance With IP

 Escaping the Escalating Cycle

-The compressed lifespan of digital content is forcing organisations into an escalating cycle of output.
-The brands building lasting value are not rejecting performance; they are refusing to treat it as evidence of something it was never designed to prove.
+The compressed lifespan of digital content forces organisations into an escalating cycle of output.
+Brands building lasting value do not reject performance.
+Instead, they refuse to treat it as evidence of something it was never designed to prove.

-Strategic Takeaway: Performance may open the door, but brand coherence and IP are what allow growth to compound beyond the moment.
+Strategic Takeaway: Performance may open the door, but brand coherence and IP allow growth to compound beyond the moment.

 Comments